Ladeomor/praise_resume_hngi9/README.md

 I would have loved to add animation, alert dialogs, bottom modal bottom sheets to make the app more interactive and i'd have loved to refactor.

 ## Packages
-google_fonts: To change default font
+google_fonts: To change default font.
-url_launcher: To launch url
+url_launcher: To launch url.
-provider: To and listen for changes
+provider: To and listen for changes.
-shared_preferences: To persist data
+shared_preferences: To persist data.

 ## APK Link
 https://drive.google.com/file/d/1tmy7gg8FqOdvURn3VTwb6ar-H-jBRfAY/view?usp=share_link